-It was always my understanding that the amount of road taxes collected was directly related to the amount of gas purchased, which in turn was directly related to the number of miles driven.
-So, if the revenue is increasing at the same rate as the requirement for new roads (based on miles driven), why do we continuously have to increase the road tax rate?
-Even more significantly, why do we need to sell our highways to foreign interests and then have to pay them to use it?
-I was always under the impression that road taxes were collected to pay for our roads.
-Seems like a simple process.
+It was always my understanding that the amount of road taxes/fees collected was directly related to the amount of gas purchased, which in turn was directly related to the number of miles driven.
+So, if the revenue is increasing at the same rate as the increase in fuel consumption (fuel is taxed by volume) and drivers fees, which is directly related to the volume of traffic and the need for new roads, why do we continuously have to increase the road tax rate?

 On Governments selling Assets

 Over the years, I have often compared the financial decisions of governments with my personal financial decisions.
 Although there is the difference of scale, I believe that the fundamentals are the same.